makkus/docker-seafile/Install.md

 ## Initial config

+The main config file is named 'docker-compose.yml'.
+You can create a template by copying the example file:

+    cp docker-compose.yml.example docker-compose.yml

-In the editor of your choice, open 'docker-compose.yml' to edit:
+In the editor of your choice, you can control the setup by changing some of the following sections:

 ### Volumes